pythonistas-nl/LearningResources/README.md

 # LearningRessoures
 This repo is to collect learning ressources.
-Most of the content is in the WIKI (check out the tab above).
+Most of the content is in the [Wiki](https://github.com/pythonistas-nl/LearningRessoures/wiki).